StereoSachiiii/StereoSachiiii/README.md

 -  I will build things that are solved already to understand them and hopefully someday help the people that maintain these systems!
 -  I'm obsessed with music.
 EQ mixing, Headphones and astrophysics.
 Let's theorycraft about these!

-most importantly im a draven main
+i like to build like a lotttttttttttttt

 ## **Languages and Tools I'm Familiar With**